Puri: Demographics

 According to the 2011 Census of India, Puri is an urban agglomeration governed by the Municipal Corporation in Odisha state, with a population of 200,564, comprising 104,086 males, 96,478 females, and 18,471 children (under six years of age).
 The sex ratio is 927.
-The average literacy rate in the city is 88.03 percent (91.38 percent for males and 84.43 percent for females).
+The average literacy rate in the city is 88.03 per cent (91.38 per cent for males and 84.43 per cent for females).

+Religion

+The overwhelming majority of the people in the city (98%) are Hindus, with a small Christian population.

+Language

+Majority of the people speaks Odia, followed by a large minority of Telugu speakers, with substantial number of Bengali and Hindi speakers.

 Administration

 The Puri Municipality, Puri Konark Development Authority, Public Health Engineering Organisation and Orissa Water Supply Sewerage Board are some of the principal organisations that are devolved with the responsibility of providing for civic amenities such as water supply, sewerage, waste management, street lighting and infrastructure of roads.
 The major activity, which puts maximum pressure on these organisations, is the annual event of the Ratha Yatra held during June- July.
 According to the Puri Municipality more than a million people attend this event.
 Hence, development activities such as infrastructure and amenities to the pilgrims, apart from security, gets priority attention.

 The civic administration of Puri is the responsibility of the Puri Municipality.
 The municipality came into existence in 1864 in the name of the Puri Improvement Trust, which was converted into Puri Municipality in 1881.
 After India's independence in 1947, the Orissa Municipal Act (1950) was promulgated entrusting the administration of the city to the Puri Municipality.
-This body is represented by elected representatives with a Chairperson and councilors representing the 30 wards within the municipal limits.
+This body is represented by elected representatives with a chairperson and councillors representing the 30 wards within the municipal limits.

 The electricity is provided by Tata Power Central Odisha Distribution Limited in the city and the entire district.

 Economy

-The economy of Puri is dependent on tourism to the extent of about 80 percent.
+The economy of Puri is dependent on tourism to the extent of about 80 per cent.
 The temple is the focal point of the city and provides employment to the people of the town.
 Agricultural production of rice, ghee, vegetables and so forth of the region meet the large requirements of the temple.
 Many settlements around the town exclusively cater to the other religious requirements of the temple.
 The temple administration employs 6,000 men to perform the rituals.
 The temple also provides economic sustenance to 20,000 people.
-According to Colleen Taylor Sen, an author on food and travel, writing on the food culture of India, the temple kitchen has 400 cooks serving food to as many as 100,000 people,.
+According to Colleen Taylor Sen, an author on food and travel, writing on the food culture of India, the temple kitchen has 400 cooks serving food to as many as 100,000 people.
 According to J Mohapatra, Director, Ind Barath Power Infra Ltd (IBPIL), the kitchen is known as "a largest and biggest kitchen of the world."